gnyers/python-tuesday/session2/README.rst

 Note the lower-case key names (e.g.: 'chris', 'pebbles' etc...).
 This is the default behavior of the ``ConfigParser`` class, since the original implementation of the ``configparser`` module tried to adhere the *INI* format used on Windows.
-Since Windows is case-insensitive, this is the class' default behavior.
+Windows is case-insensitive, hence the class' default behavior.

 With the following slight modification we can preserve the upper-case letters: